-You only need a handful of ingredients and a few minutes of your time to make this delicious and versatile Wild Garlic Pesto.
+To make this delicious and versatile Wild Garlic Pesto, you only need a handful of ingredients and a few minutes of your time.

-Wild garlic is in abundance right now and making a batch of wild garlic pesto is a fabulous way of making the most of the all too brief season.
+Wild garlic is in abundance right now and making a batch of wild garlic pesto is a fabulous way to make the most of the all too brief season.

-Wild garlic grows in woods and riverbanks all over the UK between March and June.
+Wild garlic, also known as “Allium Ursinum”, is a perennial herb that grows in woods and riverbanks all over the UK between March and June.

-Wild garlic has long, bright green leaves, pretty little white flower buds and in my eyes, looks like giant chives.
+Wild garlic has long, bright green leaves and pretty little white star-shaped flower buds.

-You might also be able to buy wild garlic in Farmer’s Markets across the country right now and possibly the “posher” supermarkets.
+You might also be able to buy wild garlic in Farmer’s Markets across the country right now and possibly the “posher” supermarkets, for a pretty price no doubt.

 How do you know if you’ve found wild garlic while foraging?